mattwright42/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

 For example:
 n=1, loop runs once; n=2, loop runs twice...etc.
 This is showing itself to be a linear complexity, O(N), giving the entire snippet a time complexity of O(N).

+b) This snippet has six blocks of code that will determine runtime complexity:

+sum = 0
+for i in range(n): i += 1
+for j in range(i + 1, n): j += 1
+for k in range(j + 1, n): k += 1
+for l in range(k + 1, 10 + k): l += 1
+sum += 1

+The first and the last blocks of code will run exactly once, meaning their complexity is O(1).
+The other blocks of code are increasing as the input increases, which means that they are linear - O(N).
+Because we are dealing with nested iterations over the data set, together they become O(N^4).